apache/airflow/docs/plugins.rst

 The code below defines a plugin that injects a set of dummy object definitions in Airflow.

+To ensure your plugin's compatibility between updates in Airflow, make sure to instantiate classes, in the `on_load(...)` callback, so that any airflow classes you wish to access are available.

 .. code:: python

     # This is the class you derive to create a plugin